-This 15 days period play an important role in the process of pacifying the departed souls.
-There are Hindu scriptures like ‘Garuda Purana’, Agni Puran and Vayu Puran defines the significance of Shradh in great length.
+This 15 days period plays an important role in the process of pacifying the departed souls.
+There are Hindu scriptures like ‘Garuda Purana’, Agni Puran, and Vayu Puran define the significance of Shradh in great length.

 Shradh Dates that you should follow through the days